 African American In Africa: Queen Sheba In Senegal

-Meet Queen Sheba.
-She's a published author and the founder of a nonprofit operating in Dakar, Senegal.
+Meet Queen Sheba, a published author and the founder of a nonprofit operating in Dakar, Senegal.
 Love and a calling for service led her to become an African American living in Africa.

 on Your path to senegal

 When did you first visit Senegal and where do you currently live?

 I first traveled to Senegal in 2004.
 The first place I lived was the Kaolack Medina Baye region.
 I've also visited and served in many surrounding villages and suburbs throughout Senegal.
 However, I currently live in Dakar.

 How did you end up moving to Senegal?

 Shaykh Assane Cisse is my late Senegalese husband.
 He first invited me to Senegal after visiting me in the U.S. Then, in 2004, I made my first visit to Senegal.
 I ended up making several visits over the years.
 However, I did not permanently move there until my husband passed away in 2008.

 Personally, Senegal is my ancestral home by way of my beloved great-grandmother Sayida Ada Maryam and grandmother Sayida Iretta Brown, both Louisiana natives.
 These elders passed down stories about our Senegalese lineage over the years.
 So, spiritually I feel home in Senegal.